What Is the Average Settlement for a Motorcycle Accident Lawsuit?

 If Oprah doled out motorcycle accident settlements like she handed out cars, this question would have a much more concrete (and uplifting) answer.
 “You get half a million.
 You get half a million.
 Everyone gets half a million dollars!”

 Alas, that’s not how the injury claim system works.
-Instead, every motorcycle accident and its eventual settlement is as unique as a fingerprint; its cause and the effects thereafter play a larger role in determining how much your settlement may or may not be.
+Instead, every motorcycle accident lawsuit and its eventual settlement is as unique as a fingerprint; its cause and the effects thereafter play a larger role in determining how much your settlement may or may not be.

 Some important factors that often impact the settlement amount include: